World Services, My Intergroup, and Me

 Nicotine Anonymous World Services has been granted permission from Alcoholics Anonymous World Services, Inc. to reprint and adapt their Twelve Steps and Twelve Traditions.
 This allows groups and individual members to use the Twelve Steps and Twelve Traditions for their own recovery from nicotine addiction.
 The spiritual awakening that occurs as the result of working this program of recovery also brings a new joy and serenity into our lives.
 Becoming nicotine free is just one of the gifts a member can receive through this program.

-Our World Services organization provides a free Meeting Starter Kit to anyone setting up a new meeting.
-The kit includes a copy of each pamphlet, guidelines, meeting format suggestions, and a sample meeting flyer.
+Our World Services organization provides a free Materials To Start a Meeting kit to anyone setting up a new meeting.
+The kit includes a copy of each pamphlet, guidelines, meeting format suggestions, a sample meeting flyer and other items.
 Members benefit by having more meetings available, even when traveling.
 World Services provides a continuity and consistency to our Fellowship so that any member can expect to find familiar words of recovery worldwide.

 World Services publishes the books Nicotine Anonymous: The Book, Nicotine Anonymous Newcomer’s Booklet, Nicotine Anonymous Step Study Workbook, Our Path To Freedom, Sponsorship in Nicotine Anonymous, The Twelve Traditions (booklet), and three books of daily meditations-- 90 Days, 90 Ways, (daily meditations), A Year of Miracles (daily meditations) Reflections on Freedom- Daily Meditations on the Steps of Recovery.
 NAWS publishes several pamphlets full of valuable information and inspiration.
 All our literature and materials can be purchased at our website or by contacting the NAWS office.
 These materials have been written by recovering nicotine users who have volunteered their services.
 Literature translations contributed by members are available on our website (click on language links listed below our home page banner).